 The Renewal Corporation will implement two (2) primary strategies for IEV treatment: eradication and containment.
 Species to be contained are those that are ubiquitous on the landscape, those in close proximity to all restoration areas, and those that cannot be realistically eradicated or contained for long periods, including cheatgrass (Bromus tectorum), medusahead (Elymus caput-medusae), and yellow star thistle (Centaurea solstitialis).
-The strategies were determined for each species and were based on abundance on the landscape and the costeffectiveness of treatments.
+The strategies were determined for each species and were based on abundance on the landscape and the cost-effectiveness of treatments.
 Treatments will be adaptively managed through a robust quantitative monitoring program.

 While IEV treatments will often require a combination of methods, the Renewal Corporation will use mechanical removal techniques (i.e., grubbing and mowing) as the primary treatment method for all IEV species known to occur within the Limits of Work (Table 5-15).
-Chemical treatments will be minimized and used only on species that are not effectively treated mechanically.
+Chemical treatments will be minimized and used only on non-native, invasive species that are not effectively treated mechanically.
+The Renewal Corporation will avoid using herbicides in areas with milkweed and other suitable nectar plants that have been identified prior to application.